HTS Bioinf - Process for updates to production pipelines

 Testing on TSD

-The staging environment in TSD (/cluster/projects/p22/staging
+The staging environment in TSD (/ess/p22/data/durable/staging

 The environment is similar to the production one to allow for realistic testing using diagnostic samples.
 The database, the directory structure and the software are independent of the ones in production.
 The computation is done on the regular compute cluster, including Dragen.

 As part of a release, one must put the new software modules in the staging environment and run tests.
-At least, one should run an exome sample and a target (cancer) sample and make sure that the pipeline completes successfully and that the result files are present on disk.
+At least, one should run an exome sample and a target (cancer) sample and make sure that they go through the pipeline successfully and that the result files are present on disk.
 If running the analysis type 'annopipe', the result files should be available in the ELLA staging environment.
 When the release introduces fundamental changes, the result files must be checked more thoroughly and approved by lab engineers.

 The testing must use either finalized and tagged modules or modules that contain most of the changes.
 Due to long computation times, it is often not possible to run tests again once the modules have been tagged.